pouretrebelle/chareads.com/content/videos/migrated/2014-02-11-south-of-border-west-of-sun/index.md

 ---
-vetted: false
+vetted: true
 featured: false

 title: South Of The Border, West Of The Sun by Haruki Murakami
 youtubeId: LydsgQKaGd4
-datePublished: 2014-02-11
+datePublished: 2014-02-11T15:25:11.000Z
 image: cover.jpg

-ownedBy: South Of The Border, West Of The Sun, Haruki Murakami
+ownedBy: South of the Border, West of the Sun, Haruki Murakami
 ---

 This is actually a terrible review watch another one.